Salmonella Outbreak In 26 States Tied To Raw Turkey

 Samples of raw turkey pet food, raw turkey products and live turkeys have tested positive for the outbreak strain of salmonella, which could mean the outbreak is “widespread in the turkey industry,” the CDC said.

 Symptoms of salmonella infection include diarrhea, fever and stomach cramps about 12 to 72 hours after being exposed to the bacteria.
 The symptoms usually last four to seven days, and most people recover without treatment.
-In rare cases, salmonella infection can cause death if the patient isn’t treated promptly with antibiotics.
+In rare cases, salmonella infection can cause death unless the patient is treated promptly with antibiotics.

 The US Department of Agriculture’s Food Safety and Inspection Service is monitoring the outbreak.